ParedesGab/PP5-heritage-housing-issues/README.md

 + **Business Requirement 1:** Data Visualization and Correlation study

   + We will inspect the [Housing Prices Dataset](https://www.kaggle.com/datasets/codeinstitute/housing-prices-data).
-  + We will conduct a correlation study (using Pearson and Spearman correlations) to understand better how the variables (house attributes) are correlated to SalePrice.
+  + We will conduct a correlation study (using Pearson and Spearman correlations, and PPS analysis) to understand better how the variables (house attributes) are correlated to SalePrice.
   + We will plot the most correlated variables against SalePrice to visualize insights.

 + **Business Requirement 2:** Regression and Data Analysis